GutiSoftware/FPU-Extended-Calculator/README.md

 The file PatchFPUCalculator10.exe patch any new caculator compiled with the Delphi project (Folder: DelphiProjectCalculator)

-There is a Folder also with te delphi project for de Patccher
+There is a Folder also with the delphi project for de Patccher

 Use the Help button into the exe files to konow how they work and how to use tehm!